 Like other prescription weight-loss drugs, phentermine is intended to be used as part of an overall weight-loss plan.
-It is indicated for people who are obese, and who have failed to lose enough weight with diet and exercise alone — not for people who want to lose just a few pounds
+It is indicated for people who are obese, and who have failed to lose enough weight with diet and exercise alone — not for people who want to lose just a few pounds.

 Phentermine is a Schedule IV drug, a classification given to drugs that have a potential for abuse, although the actual potential appears to be low.

-- Increased blood pressure
+- Increased heart rate

 - Dry mouth

-Phentermine isn't a good option if you have heart disease, high blood pressure, an overactive thyroid gland or glaucoma.
+Although phentermine is one of the most commonly prescribed weight-loss medications, it isn't a good option if you have heart disease, high blood pressure, an overactive thyroid gland or glaucoma.
 It also isn't for women who are pregnant, may become pregnant or are breast-feeding.

-- Anorexiants.
-Facts & Comparisons. http://online.factsandcomparisons.com/index.aspx.
+- Phentermine hydrochloride.
+Facts & Comparisons. https://www.wolterskluwercdi.com/facts-comparisons-online/.
 Accessed Jan.
-28, 2015.
+14, 2019.

-- Bray GA.
-Obesity in adults: Drug therapy. http://www.uptodate.com/home/.
+- Perreault L. Obesity in adults: Drug therapy. https://www.uptodate.com/contents/search.
 Accessed Jan.
-28, 2015.
+14, 2019.

 - Phentermine.
 Micromedex 2.0 Healthcare Series. http://www.micromedexsolutions.com.
 Accessed Jan.
-28, 2015.
+14. 2019.